HomeSite Map

 Recording History

 The first time The Beatles brought "Honey Don't" into a recording studio was on August 1st, 1963 for a special recording done for BBC radio.
-The session was produced by Ian Grant at The Playhouse Theatre in Manchester between 4 and 6 pm for the twelfth edition of their radio show "Pop Go The Beatles," which aired on September 3rd, 1963 between 5 and 5:29 pm.
+The recording session on this day was produced by Ian Grant at Playhouse Theatre in Manchester between 4 and 6 pm for the twelfth edition of their radio show "Pop Go The Beatles," which aired on September 3rd, 1963 between 5 and 5:29 pm.
 Since the song was routinely sung by John in live performances up to this time, he was the lead singer on this recording, as he also was on May 1st, 1964 when the group recorded the song once again for BBC radio.
 Bryant Marriott produced this second performance of "Honey Don't" at BBC Paris Studios in London between 6:30 and 9:30 pm for the third edition of their new radio program "From Us To You," which was broadcast on May 18th, 1964 between 10 am and 12 noon.

 After their marathon recording session on October 18th, 1964, the Beatles had almost completed the required fourteen tracks for their next album, as well as the two songs needed for their next single.
-All they seemed to need was one more session for further work on the Lennon / McCartney composition "What You're Doing."
+All they seemed to need was one more recording session for further work on the Lennon / McCartney composition "What You're Doing."

 The only problem was that Ringo still hadn't done a vocal performance for the album.
 John and Paul had written "I Don't Want To Spoil The Party" for Ringo, but a decision was made at some point that they would sing it themselves, which ended up being a smart choice.
 So after their brief tour of Scotland, as well as a few more local shows, they returned to EMI Studio Two on October 26th, 1964 to remake "What You're Doing" and record a second Carl Perkins song for the album especially for Ringo, "Honey Don't."
 John decided to relinquish his lead vocal role on this song specifically so that Ringo could have a lead vocal track on this new album.
 Therefore, the extra track recorded during these sessions, "Leave My Kitten Alone," was left unreleased until the 1995 "Anthology 1" album.